on orders of $85 or more

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Gilchrist:

-Gilchrist Settlers in the United States in the 17th Century
+Gilchrist Settlers in United States in the 17th Century

 - Robert Gilchrist, who settled in New Jersey in 1685

-Gilchrist Settlers in the United States in the 18th Century
+Gilchrist Settlers in United States in the 18th Century